fullstorydev/fullstory-data-layer-observer/docs/telemetry.md

 # Data Layer Observer Telemetry

 DLO's telemetry implementation is inspired by [Open Telemetry](https://opentelemetry.io/).
-While DLO doesn't depend on Open Telemetry, DLO telemetry can be configured to be measured by another provider like Open Telemetry or exported to a custom destination for visibility.
+While DLO doesn't depend on Open Telemetry, telemetry can be configured to be measured by another provider like Open Telemetry or exported to a custom destination for visibility.
+Learn how to measure telemetry and export telemetry to the browser console using [built-in options](../README.md#telemetry).

 ## Exporting Telemetry to a Custom Destination